alf45tar/Pedalino/README.md

 ## How to connect Pedalino to a WiFi network

 AppleMIDI requires a network connection.
 Pedalino support IEEE 802.11 b/g/n Wi-Fi with WPA/WPA2 authentication (only 2.4 GHz).

-Pedalino is a session listener over WiFi.
+Pedalino is a session listener over Wi-Fi.
 It does not support session initiation functionnalities, which requires the use of an external session initiator on the network to open a RTP-MIDI session with the Pedalino.
 This session initiator can be a macOS computer or a Windows computer with the [RTP-MIDI driver activated](https://www.tobias-erichsen.de/software/rtpmidi.html), or an embedded RTP-MIDI device.

 Pedalino implements Smart Config technology via [Espressif’s ESP-TOUCH protocol](https://www.espressif.com/en/products/software/esp-touch/overview) to help users connect embedded devices to a Wi-Fi network through simple configuration on a smartphone.